 I grew up in a Hebrew-speaking home in New York.
 For as long as I can remember, I have been fascinated by language, culture, and belief.

 The Grammar of God was a National Jewish Book Award finalist, a Sami Rohr Prize finalist, one of Publishers’ Weekly’s Top 10 Religion Stories of 2015, and a National Jewish Book Club pick for 2018-19.

 I am The Forward’s language columnist.
-My writing has also appeared in The Wall Street Journal, The Wilson Quarterly, The Gettysburg Review, The Chicago Tribune and Zoetrope: All-Story.
-My poetry chapbook Eve and All the Wrong Men is available from Dancing Girl Press.
+My writing has also appeared in The Wall Street Journal, The Wilson Quarterly, Longreads, The Gettysburg Review, The Chicago Tribune and Zoetrope: All-Story, and my poetry chapbook Eve and All the Wrong Men was published by Dancing Girl Press.